wp-plugins/imagements/readme.txt

 == Changelog ==

+= 1.2.4 =
+* FIXED: bug wich occured on servers with certain settings wich would break the plugin.

 = 1.2.3 =
 * FIXED: when the admin changes the tag, the plugin will now update the comments too.
 * FIXED: small graphical bug in admin panel